-Nanami stared at the single piece of paper left under a coffee cup on her kitchen table.
+Nanami stared at the single envelope left under a coffee cup on her well-worn coffee table.

 I supposed I should have seen it coming…

-Her brown schoolbag was dropped onto the floor without care as she slumped onto the floor, senselessly reaching out her shaking hands to pick up what may well be the last words that her absentminded father had deigned to leave her with.
+Her brown schoolbag dropped from her shoulder without care as she slumped onto the floor, senselessly reaching out her shaking hands to pick up what may well be the last words that her absentminded father had deigned to leave her with.

 The room was silent save for the soft crinkle of the folded stationary as she unfolded the letter inside.
-She glanced at the first few words through increasingly blurry eyes, the sobs she had been holding back burst forward.
+She glanced at the first few words through increasingly blurry eyes, and the sobs she had been holding back burst forward.

 Every single time.
 Every time she opened the door, she would hope that maybe, just maybe, her father would come to his senses and stop his destructive lifestyle.
 She gave up hoping long ago for him to act like a responsible adult, but had expected that he'd at least care enough about his only daughter not make things harder for her.
 It was only yesterday that she had quietly asked him if he would please help out with the groceries once in a while, and he'd agreed quite amicably before promising to be home for dinner tomorrow because he loved his daughter's cooking and it would be a shame for all that food to go to waste.
 Nanami hadn't given much credence to his words, but having him home for dinner would have been better than having him spend time at the local bar and losing pocket change to his so-called buddies.